Le-Pigeon-Nelson/le-pigeon-nelson/README.md

 The server then returns a set of broadcastable messages, each of them provided with an associated broadcast guard.
 These messages are kept by the application, which regularly consults all the broadcastable messages.
 When it finds that it is in a state that allows the message to be broadcast (location, orientation, expected speed), it broadcasts the message.

-This message can be the address of an audio file to be played, or a text that will be said by the application's voice synthesis.
+This message can be the url of an audio file to be played, or a text that will be said by the application's voice synthesis.
 The application can be set so that the messages can be cut, superimposed, or wait for other messages to be played before being broadcast.
 Messages can also contain these broadcast constraints.

 A second mode of operation allows the user to request, at the frequency he wishes, a message associated with his location.